exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-rep5.png)

-This will add those copied steps to this data frame so that you will end up getting the data that has applied all the data transformation operations.
+This will add those copied steps to this data frame so that you will end up getting the data that has all the data transformation operations applied.

 ![](images/quick-start-rep6.png)